regnarg/bc/text/mdsync.md

 can estimate using linearity of expectation):
 $$\E[K] ≤ \E\left[∑_{w ∈ A △ B} L_w\right] = ∑_{w ∈ A △ B} \E[L_w] ≤ 2c·(2 + \lg c) = 4c + 2c\lg c.$$

+In a similar manner, we can estimate the number of communication rounds.